hyvr-official/RayDB/README.md

 `````

 ### :open_file_folder: Concept
 RayDB saves all the data in JSOn files.
 These can be created or edited manually.
-All database have a folder where these JSOn files will be saved.
+All database have a folder where these JSON files will be saved.
 Here is the core concept of RayDB explained below.

 * `Buckets` are like folders inside the database where similar JSON documents are saved.
 * `Document` is a JSON file where the actual data is saved.
 Each document will have an unique `_id`. `_id` of the document and the file name should be same.
 You can give an `_id` during insert, if not that system will give a random unique string.